walmartlabs/concord-website/docs/plugins/looper.md

 ### File Parameter

 For file parameters, the value details the path to a file in the Concord project in quotes and prefixed with `@`.

-The file parameter field `File location` on your job configure in looper must be the same as the parameter name here.
-For the example below that would mean the `File location` in looper should be set to `some_file_parameter`:
+The file parameter field `File location` on your job configuration in Looper must be the same as the parameter name here.
+For the example below that means the `File location` in Looper has to be set to `some_file_parameter`.

 ```yaml
 flows: